 You will then see an order box that asks you to enter the amount that you wish to buy.
 This is in US dollars and not the number of individual shares.
 As we noted earlier, you can buy from just $50 (£40) worth of shares at eToro, so there is no requirement to buy a whole stock.

 Finally, click on the ‘OPEN TRADE’ button to complete the share investment process!

 If you are just starting out in the world of stocks and shares, it’s super-important that you learn the ins and outs of how to perform your own research – as opposed to choosing companies on the back of somebody else’s advice.
 In doing so, you stand the best chance possible of ascertaining whether or not the shares represent a viable long-term investment.

 You can read more on How to Pick Stocks and Shares here.

-As you’ll see from our list of the best shares to buy in October 2020 – most of our portfolio consists of US stocks.
-This is for good reason – with the likes of Tesla, Apple, Amazon, Upwork, and Square smashing through the uncertainties of the coronavirus pandemic.
+As you’ll see from our list of the best shares to buy in December 2020 – most of our portfolio consists of US stocks.
+This is for good reason – with the likes of Pfizer, Moderna, Tesla, Apple, and Amazon smashing through the uncertainties of the coronavirus pandemic.

 If you want to invest in the best shares to buy today, there’s no better place to do so than eToro.
 Simply click the link below to sign up today!